Juanita Jane Saddler: Biography

 She joined the staff of the Young Women's Christian Organization (YWCA) in 1920.
 There she worked in the student division and in 1933 she authored "Statement Made to the Student Staff Regarding Interracial Education".
 The ideas contained in that statement and others by Saddler influenced the 1946 YWCA integration charter.

-In 1933 Saddler became dean of women at Fisk University working with Mary McLeod Bethune from 1935-1936.
+In 1933 Saddler became dean of women at Fisk University working with Mary McLeod Bethune from 1935 to 1936.